davidsenack/RiceBox/README.md

 ### Post-Install (Optional)

-Adding a custom wallpaper and corresponding colorscheme is simple with ArcoLARB.
+Adding a custom wallpaper and corresponding colorscheme is simple with ArcoLARBS.

 1. Download a wallpaper and set it as the background.
-Replace 'wallpaper.jpg' with the appropriate links.
+Replace 'wallpaper.jpg' with the appropriate links:

 ```
 wget wallpaper.jpg